immunogenomics/HLA-TAPAS/HLAassoc/README.md

 ## (1) Introduction
 This tapa provides a HLA-focused statistical association analysis.
 Depends on the disease of focus, we can either apply a linear (quantitative trait) or logisitc (binary trait) for single variant association test.
 We can also perform a conditional analysis (`--condition` or `--condition-list`) for fine-mapping studies.

-Due to the high LD structure within the extended MHC region, a second approach for HLA-focus association studies is **haplotype** based analysis (`OMNIBUS).
+Due to the high LD structure within the extended MHC region, a **haplotype** based (`OMNIBUS`) approach is often implemented in the HLA fine-mapping studies.
 For each amino acid position, we perform a multiallelic association between trait of interest and a haplotype matrix (of the amino acid positions).
 To get an omnibus P-value for each position, we estimated the effect of each amino acid by assessing the significance of the improvement in fit by calculating the in-model fit, compared to a null model following an F-distribution with m-1 degrees of freedom, where m is the number of residues in an amino acid position.
 This is implemented using an ANOVA test in R. The most frequent haplotype was excluded from a haplotype matrix as a reference haplotype for association.

 <br>

 ## (2) Input and output
-You would need the imputed vcf file and a phenotype file to start your association test.
+You would need the imputed `vcf` file and a phenotype file (`--pheno`) to start your association test.
 You can alsp provide other covariates using the `--covar` flag.

 ## (3) Usage examples